-✓ Background Standing up OCS to lead enterprise security efforts was an important step (separating Policy/Compliance control function), however, it exposed as many gaps as it closed.
-Funding and resources for WaTech's internal security team were unintentionally shifted to the Office of Cybersecurity and need to be resourced to meet customer needs, and the responsibilities across OCS versus WaTech versus the agencies are not well defined and gaps (acknowledged and unacknowledged) clearly exist. ✓ Decision Point ✓ Whether to fund an effort to clarify WaTech and the State's security gaps/exposures, refine roles and responsibilities and close the gaps.
-Identify a new State CISO with strong leadership skills, security credibility and experience in public sector to enable partnerships inside and outside the State.
-Create a comprehensive method of measuring the effectiveness of all security programs and identifying and prioritizing gaps. ✓ Recommended Actions Assess the maturity of both the enterprise and WaTech security program, identify gaps, investment needed to close gaps, and create a comprehensive 3 to 5 year strategic security roadmap. ✓ Risk Loss of momentum improving the State's Cybersecurity awareness and posture.
-Associated with Inaction Significant WaTech internal security gaps that could compromise systems/data.
+- Standing up OCS to lead enterprise security efforts was an important step (separating Policy/Compliance control function), however, it exposed as many gaps as it closed.
+Funding and resources for WaTech's internal security team were unintentionally shifted to the Office of Cybersecurity and need to be resourced to meet customer needs. - OCS vs. WaTech vs. Agency responsibilities are not well defined and gaps (acknowledged and unacknowledged) clearly exist. - Decision Point: Whether to fund an effort to clarify WaTech and the State's security gaps/exposures, refine roles and responsibilities and close the gaps.

+- Identify a new State CISO with strong leadership skills, security credibility and experience in public sector to enable partnerships inside and outside the State. - Create a comprehensive method of measuring the effectiveness of all security programs and identifying and prioritizing gaps. - Assess the maturity of both the enterprise and WaTech security program, identify gaps, investment needed to close gaps, and create a comprehensive 3 to 5 year strategic security roadmap.

+- Loss of momentum improving the State's Cybersecurity awareness and posture. - Significant WaTech internal security gaps that could compromise systems/data.

-- Continue to work on security community building within the state that focuses on establishing stronger two-way communication and more effective security policy-making and enforcement. - Do not limit Vulnerability Assessment and Log Event Processing to license provisioning/hosting.
+- Continue to work on security community building within the state that focuses on establishing stronger two-way communication and more effective security policy-making and enforcement. - Don't limit Vulnerability Assessment and Log Event Processing to license provisioning/hosting.
 Instead roll out more comprehensive services built around a Center of Excellence. - Do not try to build internal security capabilities where external options are available, particularly for 7/24 functions requiring highly skilled analysts. - Create a security governance and risk dashboard that tracks the posture of agencies and aggregates this into an overall score that can be communicated to State leaders and tracked over time. - Organize the security governance and decision making process in a way that maximizes business leadership's engagement in risk management. - Clarify the separation of duties/accountability between WaTech and OCS in order to make certain that operational/technical roles are clear and that the policy making and compliance role of OCS is not compromised.